farrukhrashid1997/js-hard-parts-v2/README.md

  - Variables which are non-primitive, are given a reference to that value. (array, object, functions)
  - Functions are what we call, first class objects.
  - They can be treated like objects
+ -  The outer function which takes in the baby function - Higher order function
+ -  The function that is passed into the HOF is called the callback.
+ -  Any function that takes in a function or returns a function is called a HOF.

+Closures
+- The state is usually the live data at that particular moment of execution.
+-